 Welcome to the Meet:

-Connecticut coaches are invited to register their teams for the 7th Harry Geraghty XC Invite starting at 9:00am on Saturday, September 22, 2018.
-The meet is again directed by Coach Peter Anthony of South Windsor HS and held at the Nevers Park XC Course in South Windsor.
+Connecticut coaches and their teams are invited to participate in the 8th Harry Geraghty XC Invite starting at 9:00am on Saturday, September 28, 2019.
+The meet is directed by Coach Peter Anthony of South Windsor HS and held at the Nevers Park XC Course in South Windsor.
 The meet is open to Connecticut high school age athletes competing with their high school team.
 Connecticut Middle school coaches are also invited to register their Middle school boys and girls' teams in grades 6-7-8.
 Note that the meet finish line has been upgraded this year to include chip timing for all competitors to help ensure more efficient race results

 The meet is limited to the coaches of the first 15 high schools in the small and large school divisions to submit their Intent to Enter form to protect the integrity of the race and runners.
 All profits go to the Harry Geraghty Scholarship Fund.

 A Coach Remembered and Honored

 If you ask most coaches how many state championship banners they have hanging on their school's gym walls, most will say they're still looking for their first one.
 Well, Harry Geraghty has three.
 And how many coaches can say a senior class dedicated its yearbook to them?
 Well, Lyman Hall, class of 1966, did just that.

 Successful coaching can be measured in many ways, and those are just two of the uncountable ways we could use to describe Harry Geraghty's remarkable career.
 Longevity ?
 Try about 40 years.
 Besides his family, coaching and teaching defined his life.